py-econometrics/wildboottest/README.md

 -   CRV1 and CRV3 robust variance estimation, including the CRV3-Jackknife as
     described in [MacKinnon, Nielsen & Webb (2022)](https://arxiv.org/pdf/2205.03288.pdf).

-At the moment, `wildboottest` only computes wild cluster bootstrapped p-values, and no confidence intervals.
+At the moment, `wildboottest` only computes wild cluster bootstrapped *p-values*, and no confidence intervals.

 Other features that are currently not supported: